 The challenges around cloud security are complex but not insurmountable.
 Organizations should ensure they have the right model and supporting infrastructure in place to meet their security needs and comply with industry requirements.
 As the number of cyber threats and attacks continue to increase rapidly, the need to continually monitor systems and respond in real time also is critical.

 CGI's cloud security and consulting services and solutions, such as CGI Unify360, help clients across all industries manage their cloud security needs—from compliance and audits to policies and architecture—without the high costs of ownership.
-Visit our cloud security section to learn more and contact us if you have any cloud security issues you’d like to discuss.
+Contact us if you have any cloud security issues you’d like to discuss.